vsaverin/vsaverin/README.md

 ## About Me

-I'm a passionate Python developer with over 4 years of experience in classic backend and web3 development.
+I'm Experienced Python Developer & High-Load Web-Services Expert, developing high-load services/microservices and scripts on Python for 5+ years.

 I enjoy building robust and scalable solutions that make a positive impact.
 My journey in the world of coding has been exciting, and I'm always eager to learn and explore new technologies.

 ### If you need:
 - High-performance Python code for your project